Video-Oasis: Rethinking Evaluation of Video Understanding: Distilling the Challenges of Video Understanding

 \subsection{Comprehensive Evaluation}

-\textbf{Experimental Settings.} We conduct an extensive evaluation across a diverse spectrum of models, encompassing open-source MLLMs\cite{qwem3_vl,eagle25,videoautor1,videor1}, leading proprietary models\cite{gpt4o,gemini25}, and agentic methods\cite{videotool,videotree}.
+\textbf{Experimental Settings.} We conduct an extensive evaluation across a diverse spectrum of models, encompassing open-source Video-LLMs~\cite{qwem3_vl,eagle25,videoautor1,videor1}, leading proprietary models~\cite{gpt4o,gemini25}, and agentic methods~\cite{videotool,videotree}.
 To ensure a fair comparison across all models, the input visual context is restricted to a maximum of 128 frames, uniformly sampled at a rate of 1 fps.
-For agentic frameworks~\cite{videotree,videotool}, we adhere to the default configurations in their original implementations, except that the reasoning model is replaced with GPT-5-mini\cite{gpt5}.
-To ensure experimental reliability, we provide a detailed validation comparing official benchmark scores with our reproduced results in the supplementary material. \textbf{Experimental Results.} Comprehensive quantitative results for all methods under the distilled evaluation setting are shown in \Cref{tab:main7}.
-Individual performances are reported for each task, while the average performance is provided for overall.
-From these results, we draw several key conclusions: \begin{enumerate} \item \textbf{Performance nearing random-chance levels:} A key observation is that current video-LLMs~\cite{qwen25vl,videor1,longvilar1} exhibit performance close to the chance level (25.63\%), with the exception of a few top-tier models~\cite{videotool,gemini25}, confirming that current models struggle with rigorous spatio-temporal reasoning.
+For agentic frameworks~\cite{videotree,videotool}, we adhere to the default configurations in their original implementations, except that the reasoning model is replaced with GPT-5-mini~\cite{gpt5}.
+To ensure experimental reliability, we provide a detailed validation comparing official benchmark scores with our reproduced results in Sec.
+E of the supplementary material.

+\textbf{Experimental Results.} Comprehensive quantitative results for all methods under the distilled evaluation setting are shown in \Cref{tab:main7}.
+We report category-wise accuracy for each model and use aggregate accuracy over all samples as the overall score.
+From these results, we draw several conclusions: \begin{enumerate} \item \textbf{Performance nearing random-chance levels:} A key observation is that current Video-LLMs~\cite{qwen25vl,videor1,longvilar1} exhibit performance close to the chance level (25.6\%), with the exception of a few top-tier models~\cite{videotool,gemini25}, confirming that current models struggle with rigorous spatio-temporal reasoning.

-\item \textbf{The current frontier of video reasoning:} Gemini 2.5 Pro~\cite{gemini25} achieves the highest performance across all skills; however, its moderate performance also indicates that these tasks pose a non-trivial challenge even for the most advanced proprietary models.
+\item \textbf{The current frontier of video reasoning:} Gemini-2.5-Pro~\cite{gemini25} achieves the highest performance across all skills; however, its moderate performance also indicates that these tasks pose a non-trivial challenge even for the most advanced proprietary models.

 \item \textbf{Bottleneck in holistic understanding:} The consistently low performance in the \textit{Global Narrative} dimension reveals that long-term multi-scene understanding remains a primary bottleneck for current architectures.